 ( can be chanted or sung to “Who’s Afraid of The Big Bad Wolf?” from the old disney cartoon)

-This is such a fun note value guessing game which was inspired by the old favourite ‘What’s the Time Mr Wolf?’
+This is such a fun note value guessing game, inspired by the old favourite ‘What’s the Time Mr Wolf?’
 The principle is much the same, except instead of counting and stepping according to the hours around the clock, the number of beats to each note value determine the number of steps you should take.

-- Music note flash cards are useful for this game, but it’s also fine to improvise and just make the notes up on the spot.
+- You can use the cards provided or it’s also fine to improvise and just make the notes up on the spot.

 - The little song or chant is very short and should be sung or chanted each time the children ask the wolf what note he is holding.

 - The wolf stands with his back to the rest of the group, at one end of the room and takes a note card from a bag.